 What does revocation mean?

-When an encryption certificate is revoked, it is extremely important that you store the corresponding private key.
-You will still need this key to decrypt data that was encrypted using the old (revoked) certificate.
-When a signing certificate is revoked, you can safely delete the private key, because you can no longer use it to create valid signatures.
+When an encryption certificate is revoked, it’s very important that you keep the private key.
+You will still need it to decrypt data you encrypted using this old or revoked certificate.
+When a signature certificate is revoked, you can delete the private key, as you will no longer be able to use it for a valid digital signature.

 Are revoked certificates deleted from the CRL after a certain amount of time?

 This depends on the type of certificate:

 - Revoked SSL/TLS and email certificates are deleted from the Certificate Revocation List (CRL) once the standard period of validity has expired.